ttpho/cactus/examples/react-diary/README.md

-# Cactus React Native Chat Example (Expo)
+# Cactus React Native Diary Example (Expo)

-A simple chat application built with React Native and Expo, demonstrating how to use the Cactus framework for on-device conversational AI.
+A simple diary/journaling application built with React Native and Expo, showcasing the use of the Cactus framework within a mobile application, potentially for summarization, reflection prompts, or other on-device text processing tasks.

 ## Prerequisites